-Now that school is back in session, I’d give anything to preserve the carefree feeling of summer.
+Now that school is on, I’d give anything to preserve the carefree feeling of summer.
 Well….I figured it out.
-And I’m letting you, my friend, in on the juicy secret.

 Shhh… EAT MORE BERRIES.